GSA/datagov-11ty/posts/2013-06-18-apis-from-the-energy-information-administration.md

 - energy
 date: '2013-06-18T21:02:05'
 date_gmt: '2013-06-18T21:02:05'
+excerpt: |-
-excerpt: '<p>The Energy Information Administration collects statistics on energy generation, distribution and consumption in the United States.
-Their new APIs provide developers easy access to EIA&#8217;s extensive data on electricity, petroleum, natural gas, and more.</p>'
+  The Energy Information Administration collects statistics on energy generation, distribution and consumption in the United States.
+Their new APIs provide developers easy access to EIA’s extensive data on electricity, petroleum, natural gas, and more.
 format: image
 guid: http://54.225.112.145/?p=384
 id: 384